-Sustrans Scotland’s Pocket Places Programme supports communities across Scotland to find simple, quick, temporary solutions to improve the look and feel of their streets.
+Sustrans Scotland’s Pocket Places Programme supports communities across Scotland to find simple, quick solutions to improve the look and feel of their streets.

 The programme is funded by the Scottish Government through Transport Scotland.

 Sustrans Pocket Places programme is open to community groups, housing associations, business improvement districts and other community-led initiatives to improve their area.

 The applicant must be willing and able to take ownership of the project and take on any maintenance required.

 It will be up to residents, local councils, businesses and community members to decide together what will happen in their area.

 Using this feedback, we’ll come up with designs and solutions to improve a street, and provide the support and resource necessary to make the change.

 Changes could be temporary or semi-permanent.

 They could include one-off events such as street closure or pop-up parks.
 Longer-term solutions are also being trialled including benches, planters, crossings or artworks.